Siam in World War I: War

+Siam was the sole country in Southeast Asia to maintain independence throughout the colonial era, and the only state in the region to enter the conflict entirely of its own free will, as an equal of the European powers rather than as part of their colonial contingents; as well as being one of the only two Southeast Asian peoples/nations (the other being the Vietnamese) to have fought in the conflict.

-On 22 September 1917, Siam declared war on the German and Austro-Hungarian empires.
+On 22nd September 1917, Siam declared war on the German and Austro-Hungarian empires.
 Immediately, 320 German and Austro-Hungarian nationals were put under guard, with 193 non-diplomatic males being peacefully interned in a prisoner-of-war camp in Bangkok.
 124 German women and children, including the Thai wives and children of German men, were interned at the German Club.
 However, the presence of two internment camps in Bangkok raised fears in the government, whilst Britain began pressuring Siam to transport their POWs to India.
 Eventually, the interned Germans and Austro-Hungarians were deported to British India in February 1918, where they would be interned in camps in Ahmednagar and Belgaum until 1920.
 Apart from the immediate seizure of enemy nationals, nine German ships on the Chao Phraya River were then seized by Siamese authorities.
 These ships would remain in Siamese control for several months before the largest seven were handed over to the Allies, with Siam keeping the smallest two.
 German businesses, assets and property were also seized.

-Siam was the sole country in Southeast Asia to maintain full independence from the various colonial empires during the colonial era.
-It was the only state in the region to enter the conflict entirely of its own free will, as an equal of the European powers rather than as part of their colonial contingents.

 During WWI, King Rama VI ordered changes made to the Siamese national flag in 1916–1917, from the white elephant on a red background to a five-stripe design of red and white for civil purposes, and eventually to the red, white, and blue national ensign used today, taking inspiration from Allied flags.